 Documented and international experience

-With this approach, we have documented experience reducing NRW in water utilities internationally through our holistic methods combining knowledge and technologies.
-Results obtained include:
+Using this approach, we have documented experience in managing and reducing NRW in a wide range of water utilities in different countries facing different problems and challenges.
+Our holistic methods combining knowledge and technologies have shown to result in:

-- implementation of online hydraulic models and online monitoring of KPIs;
+- Improved operation by implementation of online hydraulic models and online monitoring of performance indicators

-- NRW reduced below 10% for priority DMAs within the first year.
+- NRW reduced below 10 % for priority DMAs achievable within one year.

 - Field surveys, system analyses and system design

-- Design and deployment of an active leak detection system including noise loggers
+- Planning and design of an active leak detection system including deployment of noise loggers

-- Implementation of a holistic management information system (HOMIS) including online monitoring of performance indicators
+- Implementation of a holistic management information system (HOMIS) for online reporting of performance indicators

 - Quality control on works specifications and material specifications